 Project planning ensures project success and timely delivery, a crucially important function in any technical organization.
 Striving toward a perfect plan will help increase the probability of customer satisfaction and their trust in the organization for future investments.
 It’s the most crucial step in the reduction of risk and project failures.
-After all, no one gets points for a brilliant idea if the execution ultimately fails.
+After all, every project manager knows that no one gets points for a brilliant idea if the execution ultimately fails.

 There are some necessary steps to project planning that can help yield a successful and efficient process.
 We can refer to different project planning tools like Gantt chart, PERT chart, or Critical Path Method when forming a project plan.